Phantros/TheRoomCleaner/README.md

 Design: <br />
 Considering distraction from pain, some conributing factors are counting and doing puzzles.
 I've tried incorperating these elements in the game-mechanics.
 Since the target demographic is children, I chose for a colorful design, with different shaped objects for the eye.
 I've also chosen a simpler game-design.
 The puzzle element is shooting the correct colored bullet at the correctly colored target.
 The counting element is the score the player gets. <br />
 The age bracket would be around 8+.
-However, it is very possible that children these days are much better at fps games than me, so maybe 6 - 7 year olds can play as well. <br/ >
+However, it is very possible that children these days are much better at fps games than me, so maybe 6 - 7 year olds can play as well. <br />

 There are two ways to finish the game.
 Either the player picked up and shot all the items, or the time runs out.

 Thematic design: <br />